 Hot vs. warm: What’s the difference?

-By the way, you can also check and monitor your CPU temperature if you’re worried your PC might be prone to overheating as well.
+On an Android phone, like a Samsung or LG model, the nifty AIDA64 app will give you a ton of information about your device’s hardware and software, including a phone temperature report.
+You can also check and monitor your CPU temperature if you’re worried your PC might be overheating as well.

-iPhone vs. Samsung phone overheating
+Normal overheating vs. Samsung phone overheating

 When there’s a bigger problem